icarusfactor/openstack-Installs/elkstack/ELK_INSTALL_CENTOS7.6.md

 ______

-26. Now the trick is to "prime the pump" to get the data generated to Elasticsearch we want to monitor.
+26. Now the trick is to ***"prime the pump"*** to get the data generated to Elasticsearch we want to monitor.
-Having now setup Openstack,log into the Horizon interface.
+Having now setup Openstack, log into the Horizon interface.
 This will generatee Keystone Access data.

 Wait a short time.Should be less than 5mins.